The International Congress of Mathematicians

 This is me with Akshay Venkatesh during the congress.
 Venkatesh was one of the 2018 Fields medalists, awarded for his synthesis of analytic number theory, homogeneous dynamics, topology, and representation theory, which has resolved long-standing problems in areas such as the equidistribution of arithmetic objects.

 Venkatesh boasts an incredible track record: he turned 13 just before entering the University of Western Australia as its youngest ever student.
 He completed the four-year course in three years and became, at 16, the youngest person to earn First Class Honours in pure mathematics from the university.
-He commenced his PhD at Princeton University in 1998 under, which he completed in 2002.
+He commenced his PhD at Princeton University in 1998, which he completed in 2002.
 Today he is a professor at the School of Mathematics at the Institute for Advanced Study.

 In this register I hold the book Men of Mathematics, by Eric Temple Bell, which I was reading at the time.1 Pointing to the book, I asked Venkatesh: “How do you feel now, being one of them?”.
 The reaction is exactly what you see in the photo.